mikegcoleman/fed-summit-hol/windows-modernize-aspnet-ops/README.md

 ## <a name="task3.1"></a>Task 3.1: Create a Windows Docker swarm

 [Swarm mode](https://docs.docker.com/engine/swarm/) is a clustering technology built into the Docker engine.
-You have three VMs which you can join into a swarm.
-You start by initializing the swarm on one node, which becomes the swarm manager.
-Then join other nodes, which become workers.
+It allows you to group docker hosts into a cluster with some nodes being managers (which handle the creation of services) and workers (that host those services).
+In production you'd want to have multiple managers and workers to provide failover and scalabilit.

+However, for our lab we'll just use one VM which will operate as a manager, but also run our workloads (Swarm does allow you to specify that workloads not run on the managers, which is a best practice for production deployments).

 Before switching to swarm mode, clean up all the running containers: